How to work with difficult clients in business effectively

 There are several types of difficult customers.
 They can be identified by the phrases they might drop occasionally but you must never let your guard down.

-Be ready for applying ‘the back-down-the-tough-customer’ strategies if you heard the following:
+Be ready for applying ‘the back-down-the-tough-customer’ strategies if you heard the following.

 «I want it to be done ASAP»

 Keep in mind that by ‘as soon as possible’ they might mean any calendar entry, from ‘yesterday’ to some indefinite date in the future.
-Once you do not hear the specific date, it is better to ask what the due (realistic!) date is and negotiate further.

 «I want something creative but I am not sure what exactly»

-It is highly likely that you are dealing with a doubter.
-Dealing with such a person is like travelling without a map: might be really exciting but without any destination in sight.
+Dealing with such a person is like travelling without a map🗺️: it might be really exciting but without any destination in sight.

 «Why is the line always busy?»